lionheart1022/Bet-Game-API-Flask/README.md

 Also will return error if there is no device id in auth token, which may happen if token was issued before this endpoint was implemented.

+### POST /players/<nick>/logout
+Revoke current device's push token.
+Parameters:

+* `push_token` - optional, you should provide it unless you provided push token during login.
+The reason is that if you provided push token initially, the server will assign it with your auth token.
+And if you provided push token later using `/players/me/pushtoken` endpoint then server doesn't know which token corresponds to your device.

+Returns `{"success": true}` unless error happens.

 ### POST /federated_login
 Federated login via Facebook or Twitter.